How is the College thinking about new student orientation in light of the COVID-19 outbreak?

 The Office of Religious & Spiritual Life welcomes you to Mount Holyoke College and hopes that you will become involved with our programs.
 We value strong exploration in the multifaith community as well as strong and meaningful involvement within a student's individual religious tradition.
 Visit the Office of Religious & Spiritual Life to learn how we can enrich your life here at MHC.

-Student Programs and Student Organizations
+Student Involvement and Student Organizations

 Weissman Center for Leadership